Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry Fractionalization

 which, when applied to a state $|\Psi_{\{a;c,\mu \}} \rangle$, yields the crucial relation

 where we use the definition of $\Omega_{a}({\bf g,h,k})$ from Sec.~\ref{sec:H3Invariance}.
 This relation is equivalent to the condition

 on the projective phases of the local terms, which is a sort of twisted $2$-cocycle condition.
-From this, one might na\"{i}vely expect a classification of fractionalization by $H^2(G,\text{U}(1))$, however the relation to $\beta_{a}({\bf g,h})$ and $\omega_{a}({\bf g,h} )$ impose additional constraints that further restrict the classification, as we will now describe.
+From Eq.~(\ref{eq:eta_twisted_cocycle}), one might na\"{i}vely expect a classification of fractionalization by something like a separate $H^2(G,\text{U}(1))$ for each topological charge value $a$, particularly when the symmetry action does not permute topological charge types.
+However, the relation between $\eta_{a}({\bf g,h})$, $\beta_{a}({\bf g,h})$, and $\omega_{a}({\bf g,h} )$, as well as a potentially nontrivial group action, introduce additional structure.
+Specifically, the relation between the phases with different values of topological charge given by Eq.~(\ref{eq:prod_omega_j}) requires consistency of the fractionalization phases for different values of topological charge in a way that leads to classification through the objects $\coho{w}\left( {\bf g,h} \right) \in C^2(G, \mathcal{A})$, as we will now describe.